TS-Severin/TS-Severin/README.md

 </p>

 ## What I like
-- how css and html work together 🤝
+- how css works together with other code 🤝
-- the way javascript returns functions ♾️
+- abstracted functions ♾️
 - cats 😻

-## So many visitors here - you are number:
+## I still remember 90s internet - and you are visitor:
 ![Visitor Count](https://profile-counter.glitch.me/{TS-Severin}/count.svg)